zero-ones-given/zero-ones-simulated/README.md

 | size             | float   | The size of the object in meters

 ## Resetting the simulation
-You can reset the simulation by sending the command `reset` via UDP to the `controlPort` defined in the configuration (3000 by default).
+You can reset the simulation by pressing the q key or by sending the command `reset` via UDP to the `controlPort` defined in the configuration (3000 by default).
 For example in Python you could do this:
 ```
 import socket
 sock = socket.socket(socket.AF_INET, socket.SOCK_DGRAM)